ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

 #. recipe_marrmot.yml

+   There are two diagnostics, one for daily and one for hourly data.

    *Required preprocessor settings:*

       The settings below should not be changed.

       *extract_shape:*

          * shapefile: meuse_hydrosheds.shp (MARRMoT is a hydrological Lumped model that needs catchment-aggregated forcing data.
 The catchment is provided as a shapefile, the path can be relative to ``auxiliary_data_dir`` as defined in config-user.yml.).
          * method: contains
          * crop: true

       *daily_statistics:*

          * operator: mean (MARRMoT needs daily forcing data.
 Hourly forcing data are converted to daily values by mean operator).

-    There are two diagnostics for daily and hourly data.
-Currently, the recipe only supports ERA-Interim as daily data and ERA5 as hourly data.
-The settings are as:

-        * additional_datasets: {dataset: ERA-Interim or ERA5, project: OBS6, tier: 3, type: reanaly, version: 1}
-        * variables: (the cmor name of the required variables by MARRMoT).
-        * mip: (the cmor table name related to the required variable).
-        * preprocessor: (the supported preprocessor is hourly or daily).
-        * start_year: 1979 (the start year of the forcing data).
+   *Required diagnostic script settings:*

-        * end_year: 1979 (the end year of the forcing data).
+      * basin: Name of the catchment

 Variables